lelandg/Tools-for-Models/README.md

 Yes, the name of this project is someone tongue-in-cheek.
 If you missed that, I would not mind you dating my sister... if either one of them was dating. 😇

 # Functions:
-Removes doubles from all meshes in a scene, given minimum distance.
+Remove doubles from all meshes in a scene, given minimum distance.

 Decimate all meshes, optionally triangulating and mirroring along specified plane.

 Undecimate all meshes.

-This is my second Blender add-on.
-Simply open in a text editor in Blender and click "Run Script".
+Simply open the script in a Blender text editor window and click "Run Script".
 (If you don't know how to do that, see below.)

 You should immediately see a panel at the bottom of the Tools tab in any 3D View that looks like this:
 ![Alt text](https://github.com/lelandg/Tools-for-Models/blob/master/2018-01-30%2007_45_08-Blender_%20%5BE__Documents_Blender_Wasp%20Spaceship%2002%20-%20Fresh%20import%20for%20tutorial.ble.png)